tinybike/argus/README.md

 To reevaluate on real data run batch_test.py again
 If you want to train with some features off, open output.tsv and delete the classification or relevance symbol in the feature name.
-To reevaluate on real data, read on.

 Adding Features
 ---------------